pivotal-cf/docs-pks/scale-clusters.hbs.md

 pkscommand: update
 ---

-This topic describes how to scale an existing {{  vars.product_full }} ({{ vars.product_short }}) provisioned cluster.
+This topic describes how to scale an existing {{  vars.product_full }} provisioned cluster.
-You can scale TKGI-provisioned clusters horizontally by adding worker nodes or vertically by changing the size of the node VMs.
+You can scale {{ vars.product_short }}-provisioned clusters horizontally by adding worker nodes or vertically by changing the size of the node VMs.

 To change the default number of worker nodes created in new clusters, change your plan's **Worker Node Instances** setting.
-  For more information, see [Plans](installing-azure.html#plans) in the _Installing TKGI_ topic for your IaaS.
+  For more information, see [Plans](installing-azure.html#plans) in the _Installing {{ vars.product_short }}_ topic for your IaaS.

 <p class="note warning"><strong>WARNING</strong>: Do not change the number of control plane/etcd nodes
 for any plan that was used to create currently-running clusters.